Mermaids (charity): Challenge to LGB Alliance charitable status

-In June 2021, Mermaids along with other charities including Stonewall began raising funds to appeal the awarding of charitable status to LGB Alliance, describing the latter group's activities as "denigrating trans people".
-In September 2022, the case began, which is the first time in the UK one charity has attempted to strip the status of another.
+In June 2021, Mermaids and other charities, including Stonewall, began raising funds to appeal the awarding of charitable status to LGB Alliance, describing the latter group's activities as "denigrating trans people".
+The case began in September 2022, and concluded in July 2023.
+The judges ruled that "the law does not permit Mermaids to challenge the decision made by the Charity Commission to register LGB Alliance as a charity".

 Conference at Great Ormond Street Hospital

 In March 2022, Susie Green was due to speak on a panel regarding support for transgender youth, alongside Stephanie Davies-Arai, of Transgender Trend, a "gender-critical" website.
 The panel would have been part of an event, eventually postponed, for an expected 100 to 150 trainee child psychiatrists organised by Great Ormond Street Hospital and Health Education England.
 Paediatrician Hilary Cass, journalist Helen Joyce, psychotherapist Stella O'Malley, and academic Lisa Littman would also have participated.

 Following complaints to the organisers by Mermaids and a trainee doctor, Davies-Arai's appearance was cancelled.
 Susie Green said that Mermaids "cannot be a part of a conference that gives a platform to Transgender Trend" and advised the organisers to "stay clear of anyone involved with anti-trans pseudo-medical platforms that have been set up with the sole intention of attacking trans people (especially trans youth) and their healthcare."
 Davies-Arai said that it "should concern everyone that the NHS has allowed unsubstantiated claims of 'transphobia' to influence their decisions."